Pritam Singh trial: Raeesah Khan's ex-assistant testifies about 'bugged' phone fears, party fallout and anger

 At this meeting, Singh said he had consulted with party stalwart Low Thia Khiang on the matter, who thought the best course of action was to make a clarification in parliament, said Ms Loh.

-She added that Mr Low said the WP would "survive the sort-of following out that would follow".
+She added that Mr Low said the WP would "survive the sort-of falling out that would follow".

 Hearing this assuaged Ms Loh and Mr Nathan, as they had "a lot of faith and confidence" in Mr Low's opinion.